ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_topics/raspberrypi_setup.md

 ```

 * Step 9: Once the Pi boots up, open a terminal and check your network connectivity following [these instructions](/topics/rpi-Wifi/).
 If you were able to connect to UCSD-PROTECTED and got a global IP, then congratulations!
 You are pretty much done and only need to try connecting to your Pi remotely following [this tutorial](/topics/rpi-remoteaccess/).
 If you were not able able to connect to UCSD-PROTECTED, check that you have the right Wifi configurations in your /etc/wpa_supplicant/wpa_supplicant.conf file.
 If you still can't connect, that's fine.
 You should be able to connect over UCSD-GUEST, install any packages that you need and use git.
 You would only be limited in connecting remotely to your Pi on the UCSD network.
-Consider setting up your Pi as a server on your home WiFi network following [this tutorial](https://www.raspberrypi.org/documentation/remote-access/access-over-Internet/README.md).
+Consider setting up your Pi as a server on your home WiFi network following [this tutorial on weaved](https://www.raspberrypi.org/documentation/remote-access/access-over-Internet/README.md).
 Note that the free plan on weaved only allows for 30-minute connection times per ssh session.

 * Step 10: If you are able to connect remotely to your Pi, free up the Pi station for someone else to use.
 Leave your Pi plugged into the power outlet and remove all other connections. ssh into your Pi from a lab machine or laptop and then install these useful packages (git, gvim, tightvncserver for remote desktop, and weaved (just in case you have trouble with UCSD-PROTECTED (see more [here](https://www.raspberrypi.org/documentation/remote-access/access-over-Internet/README.md) ):